-- 1. Close any other views you may still have open.
-For the following steps, only the floor plan view should be open. - 2.
-Starting on Floor 1, we will start by using the Select Objects tool to select the top horizontal exterior Kitchen wall, as indicated in the image below.
+- 1. Close any 3D views that you may have open and work in floor plan view. - 2.
+Starting on Floor 1, use the Select Objects tool to select the top horizontal exterior Kitchen wall:

-- 3. Click on the Open Object edit button to display the Wall Specification dialog, go to the Roof tab, place a checkmark in the Full Gable Wall option, and click OK. - 4.
+- 3. Click the Open Object edit button and specify this wall as a Full Gable Wall.
+See "Gable Roofs" on page 61. - 4.
 Click Up One Floor to go to the second floor. - 5.
-Using the Select Objects tool, select the Balcony room, then click on the he Open Object edit button to open the Room Specification dialog, and on the Structure tab, uncheck Roof Over this Room if it is selected, then click OK. - 6.
-Open the following second floor walls' specification dialogs and assign the settings shown in the following image on the Roof tab of the Wall Specification dialog.
-See "Roof Tab" on page 287 of the Reference Manual.
+Using the Select Objects tool, select the Balcony room, then click the Open Object edit button.
+On the Structure panel of the Room Specification dialog, uncheck Roof Over This Room, then click OK.

+6. Assign the Full Gable Wall and Extend Slope Downward settings to the exterior walls, as shown in the following image.
+See "To set a wall's roof directives" on page 59.